ontodev/cogs/README.md

 ### `delete`

 Running `delete` reads the configuration data in `.cogs/config.tsv` to retrieve the Google Sheet ID.
 This Google Sheet is deleted, and the `.cogs` directory containing all project data is also removed.
-Any TSVs specified as worksheets in the Sheet are left untouched.
+Any local TSV/CSV tables specified as Worksheets in the Sheet are left untouched.

 ```
 cogs delete